simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

-Before you start coding things up take some time to familiarize yourself with the Lunar Lander environment. https://gymnasium.farama.org/environments/box2d/lunar_lander/ Then use the included human teleoperation code in this repo.
+Before you start coding things up take some time to familiarize yourself with the Lunar Lander environment. https://gymnasium.farama.org/environments/box2d/lunar_lander/ Then use the included human teleoperation code in this repo `lunar_lander_play.py`.
 It’s pretty tricky to land.
 We will see if we can use RL to learn a policy that is better than you are.
+You may need to install pygame to get it to work with keyboard inputs: https://www.pygame.org/wiki/GettingStarted

-Provide evidence that your policy learns.
-You don’t have to tune hyper parameters or run it for a really long time to get a perfect policy, but you should see significant improvement over a random policy.
+Provide evidence that your policy learns and improves overtime.
+You don’t have to spend a ton of time tuning hyper parameters or run policy learning for a really long time.
+Don't worry about getting a perfect policy.
+You should see significant improvement over a random policy after a few minutes of training.
 Report the performance of your learned policy versus a random policy.
-Visualize your policy using the env.render() functionality in Gymnasium.
+Add some code to visualize your policy using the env.render() functionality in Gymnasium.
 How does it do?
 Can it perform better than you can?
+Briefly report on your findings and answer the above questions.